It's rough out there.

 And news flash men: your sperm ages, too.
 If you think your swimmers are as sprightly at forty as they were at twenty-five, they're not.
 Age is a number, but sometimes age is the number that qualifies who gets a date and who doesn't.
 Again, the right guy will love you whether you're eighty or eighteen.

-4. People never stop asking when you'll get married.
+4. People never stop asking when you'll get married

 Never married?
 You're tired of the comments from the peanut gallery and it feels like you're giving out interviews on first dates rather than going for the love connection.
 You try to have fun while dating, but it's getting old.

-5. You're constantly explaining why you're divorced.
+5. You're constantly explaining why you're divorced

 If you have to explain the divorce story on another date one more time to a man that asks, you might start to bring along a taped recording for each date.

-6. A lot of men refuse to grow up.
+6. A lot of men refuse to grow up

 Holy unresolved issues, Batman!
-Dating in your late thirties means you're swimming in a dating pool in which quite a few of the men have chips on their shoulders after divorces, or an unwanted lengthy bachelorhood.
+Dating in your late thirties means you're swimming in a dating pool in which quite a few of the men have chips on their shoulders after divorces or unwanted lengthy bachelorhood.
 Not to mention you'll meet a man thinking, "Wow, he's in his forties or thirties.
 He must be mature."
 That would be nice if that were true, but sometimes they never grow up.

 And if you do snag a guy, it's possible you're meeting some of his baggage, like ex-wives and company.